saderlane/PixelTrance/ROADMAP.md

 #### ✨ Low Trance (30–50%)
 - [X] Fade/blur edges of the screen
-- [ ] Gentle motion trails on hand swing or GUI
-- [ ] Slight input smoothing or camera easing
-- [ ] Tooltip delay to simulate sluggish thought
+- [ ] Tooltip delay for "sluggish thought"

-#### 🌀 Mid Trance (50–70%)
-- [ ] Screen sway or subtle camera tilt
-- [ ] Crosshair distortion or flicker
-- [ ] Chat text starts to blur or fade
-- [ ] Inventory screen desaturates or dims

 #### 🧠 High Trance (70–90%)
-- [ ] Mouse latency increases slightly
-- [ ] Directional “drift” or delayed stopping after movement
-- [ ] UI shimmer or low-opacity filter
+- [ ] Player can’t jump or sprint
-- [ ] Slight auto-walk forward when trance surges
+  - Function exists but is for full trance, will need to adjust

 #### 💤 Full Trance (100%)
 - [X] Brightness fades in from the screen edges (vignette intensifies further)
-- [X] Player can’t jump or sprint
 - [X] Display centered trance prompt
-- [ ] Slowed visual feedback (fake motion blur or tick-rate-like delay)
+- [ ] Follow inducer
+- Add `/suggest` or `/trigger` command and make centered text appear

 ### 🔁 Escape Mechanic (Struggle System)
 - [ ] Shake mouse or press keys to resist hypnosis